Join me!

 power planter drilling into ground for bulbs

-To plant the crocus bulbs, I used a Power Planter auger attachment for my drill to loosen up the soil and make planting holes.
-It even would up a few buttercup vines at the same time!
+To plant the crocus bulbs, I used an auger attachment for my drill to loosen up the soil and make planting holes.
 I moved the wildflowers aside gently and planted where there was some bare space.
 I planted the crocuses in groups of 8-10, pointy side up and about 4” deep.
-Next year there will be a wave of flowers that will fill out more each year.
+Next year, there will be a wave of flowers that will fill out more each year.

 crocus bulbs next to package